What Divorced or Separated Means for Your 2018 Taxes

 Tax Questions and Answers for the Newly Divorced or Separated

 Tax time can bring on more headaches in some years than in others.
-If you separated from your spouse or were divorced in 2016, you’re facing a whole lot of issues you haven’t had to deal with before, and you probably have several questions, too.
-Here are a few tax rules to keep in mind as you prepare your 2016 return.
+If you've separated from your spouse or were divorced recently, you’re facing a whole lot of issues you haven’t had to deal with before and you probably have several questions, too.
+Here are a few tax rules to keep in mind.

 Are You Married or Single?